mickymacirl/rathmackneecastle/README.md

 ### Contact page
 * The contact page will provide the user with a contact form to request additional information.
-* Users will fill out a form with a submit button, seeking First Name, Last Name, Email Address and a Subject text field.
+* Users will fill out a form with a submit button, seeking First Name, Last Name, and a Subject text field.

 ![Contact Us Page](/docs/contactuspage.jpg)